StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 16/01/2021 - Cstadther - Added Item Attachments and styling to support it.
 - 15/01/2021 - Cstadther - Added code to fix save/display issues with compendium items.
 - 08/01/2021 - Cstadther - Added new paused image.
 - 04/01/2021 - Cstadther - Fix for Melee-* skills not calculating damage correctly when based on Brawn.